mlin/spVCF/SPEC.md

 (Using `POS` for the pointer, rather than line numbers, is convenient for reusing tabix for random access within a block-compressed spVCF file.)

 ### QC entropy reduction or "squeezing"

+Lastly, spVCF suggests the following convention to remove typically-unneeded detail from the matrix, and increase the compressibility of what remains.
+In any cell with QC measures indicating zero non-reference reads (typically `AD=d,0` for some *d*, but this depends on how the pVCF-generating pipeline expresses non-reference read depth), keep only `GT` and `DP` and omit any other fields.
+Also, round `DP` down to a power of two (0, 1, 2, 4, 8, 16, ...).

+This "squeezing" process requires the encoder to reorder the colon-delimited fields in each cell so that `GT` and `DP` precede any other fields.
+This makes it valid for a subset of cells to omit the other fields completely, as permitted in VCF.